 Who designed the new rules and why is spanking no longer legal?
 People who don’t have kids are often free with advice to parents who have them 24/7.
 We hear much wisdom from vocal experts who never have successfully raised children and researchers who have based their findings on faulty or incomplete research.
 These experts have determined and legislated what is acceptable.
 They say spanking isn’t, because it damages the self-respect of the child.

 How about abuse?
 There ARE a tiny percentage of instances of child abuse.
 But certain vocal psychologists feel any spanking damages kids mentally.
 This faulty premise with gutless legislators has created intolerant laws.
 Normal busy parents can’t easily incorporate these.
 So, their children are denied the redirection to make them productive members of society.

-Be A Fruit Inspector
+Be A Fruit Inspector to See Discipline Results

 As I look back at my experiences, the discipline I received was shocking to me at the time, but wasn’t bad for me.
 It kept me from getting into more serious trouble by immediately showing me exactly what wasn’t appropriate.
 It put me in a position to pay attention and learn in school.
 Finally, it kept me safe from outside influences and from kids whose parents let them run wild.